|Papua New Guinea (24) 36|

 Will Evans, Rhodri Lloyd and Mike Butt returned, with Tom Hopkins, Dalton Grant and Luke Thomas the trio to cleared the path.

-Stanley Tepend made 3 adjustments to his PNG workforce, all within the pack, the place Watson Boas, Sylvester Namo, McKenzie Yei made manner for prop Zev John, hooker Wesser Tenza and moment row Sherwin Tanabi.
+Stanley Tepend made 3 adjustments to his PNG workforce, all within the pack, the place Watson Boas, Sylvester Namo, McKenzie Yei made approach for prop Zev John, hooker Wesser Tenza and moment row Sherwin Tanabi.

 Evans compounded that mistake moments later as he could not muster an admittedly vicious stilt kick, permitting Ngutlik to make his moment take a look at of the evening and ship Papua New Guinea via to the quarters in taste.